michaeluno/amazon-auto-links/readme.txt

 = Do I need Amazon Access Keys? =

-For the *category* and *tag* unit types, no, you don't need them.
+For the *Category* and *Tag* unit types, no, you don't need them.
 However, for the *search* unit type, you need them as the plugin uses Amazon API.

+However, for the *Search* unit type, and for some items such as `%image_set%` in the *Item Format* option, setting up API keys is required.

 To use the keys you need to have an account with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).
 The keys can be obtained by logging in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).

 More detailed instruction, refer to the [**How to Obtain Access Key and Secret Key**](http://wordpress.org/plugins/amazon-auto-links/other_notes/) section.

+= What does Unit mean? =

+A unit is a set of rules that defines how Amazon products should be displayed.

+When you display Amazon products, you would call a unit and the plugin will generate outputs based on the rules defined for the unit.

 = What would be the benefit to upgrade to the pro version? =